Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Adding the Supporting Code

-In the previous tutorial, the slider position was an int set by the touch X position.
+The completed code is in SliderInput.zip In the previous tutorial, the slider position was an integer set by the touch X position.
 Here the slider_percent will be a float that can be set by either to touch X position or via the touchActionInput dialog box.

 float slider_percent = 0;